UNICEF Innovation Fund Call for XR Technologies

 Product and technology development

 Receiving investment from the Innovation Fund also provides access to the UNICEF Innovation Ventures team.
 The team provides technical assistance in emerging technology areas, which is accessible to companies receiving investment.
-In addition, you can also join a technology focused cohort (e.g VR/AR technologies cohort).
+In addition, you can also join a technology-focused cohort (e.g XR technologies cohort).
 As part of a cohort, you receive support from a dedicated adviser who can help you select the most appropriate open source license, help create a community around your product and network with leaders in your space.
 You will also be directly connected with other start-ups working on similar solutions, exchange lessons learned and critical data.

 Growing your business